 Penalty: a fine of $5 000.

-[(5) deleted]
+Note for this regulation:

-Note: This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 6.
+This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 6.
 This means that an offender might be given a notice under section 3.25(1)(b) of the Act and if the notice is not complied with the local government may, under section 3.26, itself do what the notice required and recover the cost from the offender.

 See also Schedule 3.1 Division 1 item 6 which allows a similar notice to be given even when no offence has been committed.

-[Regulation 21 amended in Gazette 1 Feb 2013 p.
+[Regulation 21 amended: Gazette 1 Feb 2013 p.
 436.]

 22. Persons with lawful authority under other written laws to notify local government of proposed action